Tom Bekkers

 Project manager and technical lead in the cultural field

-With a broad knowledge base, in-depth technical understanding and hands-on fabrication skills, I’m able to design, lead, and execute complex projects—whether on-site or from my studio near Amsterdam.
-My expertise in electronics, industrial motion control, and coding allows for fast and professional prototyping and execution.
+With a broad knowledge base, in-depth technical understanding and hands-on fabrication capabilities, I’m able to design, lead, and execute complex projects—whether on-site or from my studio near Amsterdam.
+My expertise in electronics, advanced motion control, and coding allows for fast and professional prototyping and execution.
 As an artist myself, I speak the same creative language as those I work with.
 This shared perspective leads to clearer communication, quicker decisions, and a better translation of the artist's intent into reality.

 Project management